Document Control

 Frequently asked questions

-Yes, individual files have a maximum size limit set by your organization.
+Yes, individual files have a maximum size limit set by your organisation.
 If your file is too large, try compressing it first or splitting it into smaller parts.
 Contact your administrator if you regularly need to upload large files.
+They can adjust limits or provide alternative storage.